Kim Kelly

 In 2019, Kelly was named the eighth greatest Canadian curler in history in a TSN poll of broadcasters, reporters and top curlers.

 Kelly had retired from competitive curling in 2006 but returned in 2010 playing third for Nancy Delahunt, failing to secure a spot in the provincial playdowns.
 She would then go on to join former teammate Mary-Anne Arsenault, playing the second position for the 2011–12 season.

 For the 2012–2013 season Arsenault and Kelly reunited with former skip Colleen Jones, with the goal of reaching the 2014 Winter Olympics in Sochi, Russia.
-Jones played third or second position, while Arsenault was skip.
+Jones played second, while Arsenault was skip.
 Jenn Baxter, played lead, while Stephanie McVicar, joined the team as the fifth.
 Nancy Delahunt was offered to join the team as coach or manager.
 Since this announcement McVicar left the team to play with Heather Smith-Dacey, and Delahunt joined the team as the fifth.
-Jones played third, and Kelly remained at second.
+Jones played second, and Kelly remained at third.

 Kelly (as third) joined Jones, Mary Sue Radford and Delahunt to win the 2016 Canadian Senior Curling Championships, following that with an undefeated run to win the 2017 World Senior Curling Championships in Lethbridge, Alberta.

+She currently coaches the Matthew Manuel rink.